Conformally flat Lorentzian manifolds with special holonomy groups: Introduction and the main results

+If the function $\lambda$ is locally constantly zero, or it is non-vanishing, then the above metric may be simplified.

-\begin{theorem} Let $(M,g)$ be a conformally flat Lorentzian manifold of dimension $n+2\geq 4$.
-Then the holonomy algebra $\g$ of $(M,g)$ is weakly irreducible and not irreducible if and only if one of the following holds: \begin{itemize}\item[1)] $\g=\Real^n\subset\simil(n)$, i.e. $(M,g)$ is a pp-wave, and locally there exist coordinates $v,x^1,...,x^n,u$ and a function $a(u)$ such that
+\begin{theorem} Let $(M,g)$ be a conformally flat Walker Lorentzian manifold\\ of dimension $n+2\geq 4$. \begin{itemize} \item[1)] If the function $\lambda$ is non-vanishing at a point, then in a neighborhood of this point there exist coordinates $v,x^1,...,x^n,u$ such that where